shh-dlce/qmss-2016/relational_databases/02-csv-data.md

 Notes:
 - The row count matches our expectation from counting the lines in the file.
 (It could be lower, though, because CSV does allow newlines in field content.)
-- There are as many distinct values for the `glottocode` field as there rows, so we can safely assume that the file contains one row per distinct languoid.
+- There are as many distinct values for the `glottocode` field as there are rows, so we can safely assume that the file contains one row per distinct languoid.
 - csvkit also detected plausible data types for the fields; in particular, latitude and longitude were detected as containing floating point numbers.